Does this test have other names?

 Why do I need this test?

-You may need this blood test as part of routine blood testing.
+You may need this test if it is part of routine blood testing.
 You may also need to

 have your hemoglobin checked if you have anemia or symptoms of anemia.
 Anemia can